YarivSwid/Store-With-threads/README.md

 Our project was to create a system for a store, with different classes while using Queues, Bounded Queues, Threads, interfaces, GUI.

-While using all the Object Oriented methods
+Using all the Object Oriented methods